 Shore excursions can end up being one of the biggest costs, even for seemingly simple day trips.
 Of course, this is also where you want to spend your money.
 After all, you didn’t go on a cruise just to sit on-board all day every day (at least, I hope you didn’t).

-Shore excursions options are often very diverse.
+Shore excursion options are often very diverse.
 Depending on the cruise line and destination you’ll see everything from historical walking tours to adventure activities to beach days.
 Some are more luxurious (helicopter ride, anyone?) while some might be as simple as a transfer from the ship to the beach on a catamaran.
 The possibilities are endless and the prices are varied.
 You can expect to pay around $100USD per excursion for many cruise lines.
 Longer, more inclusive excursions will cost more while simpler ones may cost less, but allocating an extra $100USD/day should give you a decent estimate on what to expect in terms of shore excursion pricing.

 That being said, you don’t have to do a shore excursion if you want.
 You can stay on board, stick to the port area and explore on your own, or arrange a tour yourself.
 More on that to come later in this article.